Reference

 Linear generator #

 A class of generator using a free-piston design that produces electricity directly from linear motion, without a rotating crankshaft.
 Mainspring Energy is the leading commercial vendor.
-Compared to the GX230's high-efficiency rotating ICE, linear generators have narrower fuel flexibility and a larger deployed footprint per kW.
 See comparison.

 LOI (Letter of Intent) #